JuliaLang/julia/doc/stdlib/parallel.rst

    ..
 Docstring generated from Julia source

-   Creates a closure around an expression and runs it on an automatically-chosen process, returning a ``Future`` to the result.
+   Creates a closure around an expression and runs it on an automatically-chosen process, returning a ``RemoteRef`` to the result.

 .. function:: @spawnat

    ..
 Docstring generated from Julia source

    Accepts two arguments, ``p`` and an expression.
 A closure is created around the expression and run asynchronously on process ``p``\ .
-Returns a ``Future`` to the result.
+Returns a ``RemoteRef`` to the result.

 .. function:: @fetch